 ● Adjust the chain tension of your electric chainsaw:

 You must always check the chain tension before cutting the wood.
-If you see that the flats on the chain of your electric chainsaw are hanging out of the bar groove, it needs an urgent adjustment and a new chain needs to break in.
+If you see that the flats on the chain of your electric chainsaw are hanging out of the bar groove, it needs an urgent adjustment, and a new chain needs to break in.

-1. You must only loosen and not completely take off the bar-retaining screws.
+- You must only loosen and not completely take off the bar-retaining screws.

-2. You must remember that the correct tension will always depend upon the temperature of the chain.
+- It would be best if you remembered that the correct tension will always depend upon the temperature of the chain.

-4. To check, lift the tip of the guide bar.
+- To check, lift the tip of the guide bar.

 ● Always use proper lubricant:

-Sometimes you might think about saving some of your money by using cheap chain lubricant to run your electric chainsaw.
+Sometimes, you might think about saving some of your money by using cheap chain lubricant to run your electric chainsaw.
 I will have to stop you right there because using cheap and improper lubricant is always a bad idea.

 If you ever thought of using cheap oil to run your electric chainsaw, you were about to make a grave mistake.

-Using improper or cheap oil to lubricate your machine ruins your machine and its parts because an improper lubricant decreases the overall efficiency of the machine.
+Using improper or cheap oil to lubricate your machine ruins your machine and its parts because a wrong lubricant decreases the machine’s overall efficiency.

 ● Repair the damage caused by randomly hitting a Nail: